-First, it’s a heavy, well-built piece of equipment that looks beautiful on stage or in-home studios.
-Second, the weight aspect gives you freedom and makes a huge difference in the transport department.
+First, this thing looks beautiful on stage or in home studios.
+Second, the lightweight aspect gives you freedom and makes a huge difference in transportation.
 Third, it’s super clear and deep and sounds like a studio-grade chest-slamming bass amp that has depth and richness.

 You can shape the tone nicely, and it’s easy to find exactly the sound you want.
 I also love the balanced out.
 You can send that to another speaker or even an interface for direct recording.

 It has a tilt-back design that really helps clear up what you’re hearing, and gives you an in-your-face type sound… 500 watts… huh?

 The shape (notch) filter makes some serious changes to the sound and thump from this little guy.
 The 3-band EQ is useful, but when you engage the shape and then gently dial the EQ just slightly, you can get some full warm tones that defy this design.

 If you really want to see what the amp section is capable of, unplug the internal speaker and hook the amp’s speaker out to a larger cabinet.
 It’s clear, loud, and sounds great.

 In my opinion, the Hartke all-aluminum cone speakers during the 90’s didn’t sound that good, but these new paper/aluminum hybrid speakers are simply amazing.
 Hartke has really redeemed themselves with this one.